 Being scientific and evidence based is a lot easier said than done.
 In Chapter 2, we examine various feasibility constraints practitioners face in trying to engage in the EBP process.
 For now, let's just note two problems.
 One problem is that searching for and finding the best scientific evidence to guide practice decisions can be difficult and time consuming.
+In some areas of practice there may be very little rigorous research evidence available-this can be especially true outside of the health and mental health fields of practice.
+As you engage in the EBP process, you may identify important gaps in the research.

 Another problem is that even when you find the best evidence, it may not easily guide your practice decisions.
 Perhaps, for example, equally strong studies reach conflicting conclusions.
-In the vast literature evaluating the effectiveness of exposure therapy versus eye movement desensitization and reprocessing (EMDR) therapy in treating posttraumatic stress disorder (PTSD), for example, there are approximately equal numbers of rigorous clinical outcome experiments favoring the effectiveness of exposure therapy over EMDR and favoring EMDR over exposure therapy (Rubin, 2003).
+In the vast literature evaluating the effectiveness of exposure therapy versus EMDR therapy in treating PTSD, for example, there are approximately equal numbers of rigorous clinical outcome experiments favoring the effectiveness of exposure therapy over EMDR and favoring EMDR over exposure therapy (Rubin, 2003).